SkwalExe/learn-rust/course/enum-types/README.md

     Unicorn,
 }
 ```
-> ℹ️ The enum name is conventionally capitalized.
+> ℹ️ The enum and variants name are conventionally capitalized.

 We can now use the enum to create a variable of type `Animal`.
 ```rust